 Requirements Required Proposed

 Plot Ratio N/A N/A

-Carport Location Car parking is to be accessible from existing rights of way where (legally) available and sealed.
-Car Parking is proposed from the primary street.
+Carport Location Car parking is to be Car Parking is proposed from

+accessible from existing the primary street.

+rights of way where (legally)

+available and sealed.

-The plot ratio calculation is provided in accordance with the Notice of Motion (Item 11.1) resolved at the Ordinary Meeting of Council held on 23 March 2004.
+\ The plot ratio calculation is provided in accordance with the Notice of Motion (Item 11.1) resolved at the Ordinary Meeting of Council held on 23 March 2004.